CodingItWrong/outsidein.dev/book/next-steps.md

 # Next Steps

 You've finished this book and gotten a taste of outside-in test-driven development on the frontend.
-I wrote this book because I hope it helps people.
+I wrote this book because I hope the principles that have helped me will help other developers.
 If you've benefitted from it and/or have feedback, I would love to hear from you—please [get in touch](/contact)!

-This book was just the beginning of your journey.
-Here are some more suggestions to take your learning further.
+If you choose to continue on in outside-in TDD, then this book will be only the beginning of your journey.
+Here are some suggestions for ways to take your learning further.

 *Some of the links to book below are affiliate links: if you purchase through them I make a little money without any cost to you.
 If you’d rather not use these links, feel free to search for these books at your preferred bookseller.
 I recommend InformIT and Pragmatic Programmers for DRM-free ebooks.*

 ## A Community of Practice

-Doing agile development with other people provides accountability to stick with it and insights when it's not clear what to do.
+Agile development really sank in for me once I started doing it alongside other people.
+Fellow agile developers provides accountability to stick with your principles and insights when it's not clear what to do.

 Here are some suggestions for how to find others to do agile development with:

 - An easy first step is to chat on the [#outside-in-dev channel](https://discord.gg/k8e8ZSuQr6) on my Discord server.
-You can join there to discuss what we've learned and how to apply it.
+You can join there to discuss what we've learned together and how we're applying it.
 - Find a local [meetup](https://www.meetup.com/) focused on agile development practices.
 "Software crafters" or "software craftsmanship" are common terms for such meetups.
 - Attend a workshop on TDD or refactoring.
-Two instructors I would recommend are [James Shore](https://www.jamesshore.com/Calendar/) who focuses on JavaScript, and [Sandi Metz](https://www.sandimetz.com/courses) who is so amazing that it is *absolutely* worth learning a little Ruby programming to take her course.
+One instructor I would recommend is [Sandi Metz](https://www.sandimetz.com/courses), who is so amazing that it is *absolutely* worth learning a little Ruby programming to take her course.
 - The next time you are looking for a new job, look for one that prioritizes agile development practices.
-Just hearing them say "we do agile" or "we do testing" is not enough: ask them what their agile process is like, and see if they have a thorough understanding of small stories, refactoring, and evolutionary design.
+Just hearing them say "we do agile" or "we do testing" isn't enough: ask them what their agile process is like, and see if they have a thorough understanding of small stories, TDD, refactoring, and evolutionary design.
 - Share this book with someone you think would benefit from it, and talk together about your experiences with it.
 - Sign up to receive email updates from OutsideIn.dev and other agile and TDD projects from the author, Josh Justice:

 <iframe src="/mailchimp.html" width="100%" height="70" />

-## Testing Tool Docs
+## Testing Tool Documentation

-Just like you learn your framework deeply, it's important to learn your testing tools deeply as well.
-This will show you what features you can draw from, give you ideas for how to test, and prevent buggy tests due to misunderstanding the test functionality.
-All of the tools we used have excellent guides, so I would recommend looking through them thoroughly:
+In the same way that an experienced developer will learn their programming languages and frameworks deeply, it's important to learn testing tools deeply as well.
+This will show you what features you can utilize in your tests, give you ideas for how to test, and prevent buggy tests due to misunderstanding the functionality of the testing tool.
+All of the tools we used have excellent guides and I would recommend reviewing through them thoroughly:

 - [Cypress web site](https://www.cypress.io)
 - [Jest web site](https://jestjs.io)